Growth of automorphisms of virtually special groups

 We are now ready to prove the main ingredient of our accessibility result, namely \Cref{prop:acc_from_transverse_cover} below.
 Say that a group $G$ is \emph{$N$--accessible} over a family of subgroups $\mc{F}$, for some integer $N\geq 0$, if every reduced splitting of $G$ over $\mc{F}$ has at most $N$ orbits of edges.
 We denote by $b_1(\cdot)$ the 1st Betti number of a group.
 We will also often speak of \emph{collapses} of $G$--trees: if $G\acts T$ is a simplicial tree and $\mc{E}$ is a $G$--invariant set of edges, we can form a new tree $G\acts T'$ by shrinking each edge in $\mc{E}$ to a point.
 If $G\acts T$ was minimal or reduced, then so is $G\acts T'$.
 Elliptic subgroups for $T$ are elliptic for $T'$, and edge-stabilisers for $T'$ are edge-stabilisers for $T$.

 \begin{prop} Let $G$ be a finitely generated group with a reduced splitting $G\acts T$.
-Suppose that there exists a subtree $U\sq T$, with $G$--stabiliser denoted $G_U$, such that all the following hold: \begin{enumerate} \item the subtrees in the family $\{gU\mid g\in G\}$ cover $T$, and distinct ones share at most one point; \item $G_U$ is $p$--separable in $G$ for some prime $p$; \item there exists an integer $N\geq 0$ such that: \begin{enumerate} \item[(a)] either $G_U$ is elliptic in $T$ and $N=0$; \item[(b)] or $G_U$ is $N$--accessible over the family of stabilisers of edges of $U$. \end{enumerate} \end{enumerate} Then the quotient $T/G$ has at most $4b_1(G;\mbb{F}_p)+N$ edges. \end{prop} \begin{proof} To begin with, note that the actions $G\acts T$ and $G_U\acts U$ have the same number of edge orbits.
+Let $U\sq T$ be a subtree such that all the following hold: \begin{enumerate} \item the subtrees in the family $\{gU\mid g\in G\}$ cover $T$, and distinct ones share at most one point; \item the $G$--stabiliser $G_U$ is $p$--separable in $G$ for some prime $p$; \item there exists an integer $N\geq 0$ such that: \begin{enumerate} \item[(a)] either $G_U$ is elliptic in $T$ and $N=0$; \item[(b)] or $G_U$ is $N$--accessible over stabilisers of edges of $U$. \end{enumerate} \end{enumerate} Then the quotient $T/G$ has at most $4b_1(G;\mbb{F}_p)+N$ edges. \end{prop} \begin{proof} Note that the actions $G\acts T$ and $G_U\acts U$ have the same number of edge orbits.